ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 Parallel Job
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is a batch script that runs a code in parallel, with a couple of other features that are useful in batch jobs:
+The following is a batch script that runs a code in parallel with a couple of other features that are useful in batch jobs:

 .. raw:: html